open-viz/installer/charts/grafana-ui-server/README.md

 $ helm install grafana-ui-server appscode/grafana-ui-server -n kubeops
 ```

-The command deploys a Kubernetes UI Server on the Kubernetes cluster in the default configuration.
+The command deploys a Grafana UI Server on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

 > **Tip**: List all releases using `helm list`